boazbk/tcs/lec_08a_restricted_models.md

 The relation of regular expressions with finite automata is a beautiful topic, on which we only touch upon in this texts.
 It is covered more extensively in [@SipserBook, @hopcroft , @kozen1997automata].
 These texts also discuss topics such as _non deterministic finite automata_ (NFA) and the relation between context-free grammars and pushdown automata.

 The [Chomsky Hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy) is a hierarchy of grammars from the least restrictive (most powerful) Type 0 grammars, which correspond to _recursively enumerable_ languages (see [recursiveenumerableex](){.ref}) to the most restrictive Type 3 grammars, which correspond to regular languages.
 Context-free languages correspond to Type 2 grammars.

 Type 1 grammars are _context sensitive grammars_.
 These are more powerful than context-free grammars but still less powerful than Turing machines.
 In particular functions/languages corresponding to context-sensitive grammars are always computable, and in fact can be computed by a [linear bounded automatons](https://en.wikipedia.org/wiki/Linear_bounded_automaton) which are non-deterministic algorithms that take $O(n)$ space.
 For this reason, the class of functions/languages corresponding to context-sensitive grammars is also known as the complexity class $\mathbf{NSPACE}O(n)$; we discuss space-bounded complexity in [spacechap](){.ref}).
-While Rice's Theorem tells us that we cannot compute any non-trivial semantic property of Type 0 grammars, the situation is more complex for other types of grammars: some semantic properties can be determined and some cannot, depending on the grammar's place in the hierarchy.
+While Rice's Theorem implies that we cannot compute any non-trivial semantic property of Type 0 grammars, the situation is more complex for other types of grammars: some semantic properties can be determined and some cannot, depending on the grammar's place in the hierarchy.